spookylukey/django-views-the-right-way/docs/_sources/context-data.rst.txt

 For example, if we wanted, we could reduce the “repetition” of having ``request`` as an parameter to each view function using threadlocals and an import.
 We could go further, and remove the import using some magic like web2py does.
-But `we recognise this as a bad idea
+But `we recognise both of these as bad ideas
-<https://youtu.be/S0No2zSJmks?t=1716>`_, because it reduces clarity.
+<https://youtu.be/S0No2zSJmks?t=1716>`_, because they reduces clarity.
 Those
 functions have ``request`` as a parameter because it is an input to the function.
 Making it an implicit one, instead of an explicit one, would hurt you in lots of ways.

-With that in mind, let's do a comparison.
-Once you have added the need for context data, as above, the CBV equivalent to the view I wrote above is as
+With that said, let's do a comparison.
+Once you have added the need for context data, as above, the CBV equivalent to the view I wrote above is as follows:
-follows:

 .. code-block:: python